What is context switching?

 Frequent context switching reduces productivity, decreases energy and creativity, and negatively impacts quality of work.
 Minimizing context switching can help developers better focus on their highest priority tasks, avoid mental fatigue, and reduce the risk of burnout.

 The concept of context switching originated in computer science.
 When computers switch between tasks, they need to carry out several intermediary tasks to stop the previous task and begin the new task.
+Each switch costs time and energy:

 [Context switching] refers to the process of storing the system state for one task, so that task can be paused and another task resumed.
 A context switch can also occur as the result of an interrupt, such as when a task needs to access disk storage, freeing up CPU time for other tasks...The process of context switching can have a negative impact on system performance.
-(Wikipedia)

 Similar to computers, the human brain needs time to adjust focus from one task to another.
 It must unload and reload context—costing developers energy and mental resources—when switching between tasks.

 Unlike computers, humans experience context switching hangovers—the lasting effect of the mind being unable to completely forget a previous train of thought in favor of a new one.
+These hangovers decrease cognitive performance long after switching tasks.

 What causes developers to context switch?